Why we wrote this guide

 Rights Management Services

 The work of rights managers is unique to both the type of copyright they are representing and the needs of their clientele.
-The means of performing these tasks varies, but rights managers generally offer the following services in some capacity: royalty collection, ownership registration, use tracking, metadata maintenance, claiming, monetizing, authorizing uses of your work, and preventing unauthorized uses of your work.
+The means of performing these tasks vary, but rights managers generally offer the following services in some capacity: royalty collection, ownership registration, use tracking, metadata maintenance, claiming, monetizing, authorizing uses of your work, and preventing unauthorized uses of your work.
 Below is a brief breakdown of each of these services.

 The money you earn from your copyrighted work is often returned to you in the form of a royalty payment.
 Collecting and claiming these royalties is a demanding task that requires continuous organization and attention to detail.
 Comprehensive royalty collection has many facets including asset management, royalties accounting, ownership conflict resolution, licensing, unclaimed royalty settlements, and versatility in global media rights management.
 These tasks, among others, are essential for fully collecting the royalties you are owed from the use of your musical and audiovisual works online.